 Visual Helpers

-Bitplane Decomposer (Lab 4.3): Lab 4.3 asks you to modify sprite bytes and predict the result.
-Before changing any bytes, decode the original tile on graph paper using the step-by-step column method from the Bitplane Decomposer section of the supplement.
-This tells you exactly which bit in which byte controls which pixel.
+Bitplane Decomposer (Lab 4.3).
+Scene C lets you flip bits and see the result.
+The supplement has the step-by-step column method on paper, which is faster when you want to predict the result of an edit before you click.
+Before changing any bytes in Lab 4.3, decode the original tile on paper using the column method; this tells you exactly which bit in which byte controls which pixel.
 Changing a byte without first understanding the bit layout leads to unexpected results that are hard to debug.

 Reading list (~45 minutes)